COVID-19 Testing and Treatment in London and Middlesex County

-3) If you don't have symptoms of COVID-19 but live with someone who either has symptoms or has tested positive for COVID-19, follow the requirements for household contacts of someone who has tested positive for COVID-19.
+3) If you don't have symptoms of COVID-19 but live with someone who either has symptoms or has tested positive for COVID-19, follow the requirements for close contacts of someone who has tested positive for COVID-19.

 4) If you don't have symptoms of COVID-19 but have been informed that you are a close contact, follow the requirements for close contacts of someone who has tested positive for COVID-19.

-- Continue monitoring yourself for signs and symptoms of COVID-19.
-If any symptoms develop self-isolate immediately and follow the self-isolation requirements for someone with COVID-19.
+5) If you don't have symptoms of COVID-19 and do not need to self-isolate for any other reason, continue monitoring yourself for signs and symptoms of COVID-19.
+If any symptoms develop, self-isolate immediately and follow the self-isolation requirements for someone with COVID-19.

 What do I do if my test result is a faint line?

-If your rapid antigen test result is a faint line, consider your test result to be positive and follow the self-isolation requirements for someone with COVID-19.
+If your Rapid Antigen Test result is a faint line, consider your test result to be positive and follow the self-isolation requirements for someone with COVID-19.

 What are COVID-19 antiviral treatments?

 - Paxlovid: an antiviral medication that can be taken by mouth at home and must be taken within five days of the start of COVID-19 symptoms.
-Learn more about Paxlovid →

 - Remdesivir: an antiviral medication that must be taken intravenously at a designated clinic and that must be taken within seven days of the start of symptoms.